Sex During Third Trimester – What Safe, What Not?

 Sex Positions to Avoid

-Generally, no position is unsafe at any stage of pregnancy, except for the missionary which requires you to lie down on your back.
-Whatever position you opt for, talk to your partner and avoid deep penetration as it may not only make you uncomfortable but also cause bleeding.
+Generally, no position is unsafe at any stage of pregnancy except for the missionary, which requires you to lie down on your back.
+Whatever position you opt for, talk to your partner and avoid deep penetration, as it may not only make you uncomfortable but also cause bleeding.

-During oral sex too, you must take care that your partner does not force air into your vagina as it may block a blood vessel, making it dangerous for both you and your baby.
+During oral sex, too, you must take care that your partner does not force air into your vagina as it may block a blood vessel, making it dangerous for both you and your baby.

 Does Sex During the Third Trimester Induce Labour?

 Intercourse during the third trimester can initiate labour pain if your cervix and uterus are ready.
-But if the cervix is not ready, then sex may not do this.
+But if the cervix is not prepared, then sex may not do this.
 If you don’t experience labour pain even after the 42nd week of your pregnancy, avoid making love.

 1. I want to have penetrative sex with my husband.
 I’m currently in my third trimester of pregnancy.
 Will penetration poke my baby?